trentenAB/01_first_notebook/DisasterTweets/README.md

 ![cleaned text](https://github.com/trentenAB/SpringBoard/blob/main/DisasterTweets/images/text%20prep.png)

 # Exploratory Analysis
 Being that this was strictly a Text Classification project, EDA was not necessary.
-Nonetheless, I made visuals
+The visuals made here were made for the sake of making visuals and don't hold any real analytical value.

 ![D vs nD counts](https://github.com/trentenAB/SpringBoard/blob/main/DisasterTweets/images/counts%20D%20vs%20nD.png)

+The amount of each type of Tweet is relatively level and is not overly skewed.
+Therefore, further transforming of the data was not necessary past the usual normalization process.

 [//]: < ![D distribution](https://github.com/trentenAB/SpringBoard/blob/main/DisasterTweets/images/Tweet%20length%20D.png)![nD dist.](https://github.com/trentenAB/SpringBoard/blob/main/DisasterTweets/images/Tweet%20length%20nD.png) >